Achievable logoAchievable logo

 Psychological state Mood disturbances, reduced motivation.

-No single marker reliably predicts OTS, but a combination of factors provides valuable insights.
+No single marker reliably predicts OTS, but a combination of factors can provide useful insight.

 Detraining and aerobic performance

-Detraining refers to the loss of training-induced adaptations due to reduced or ceased exercise.
+Detraining is the loss of training-induced adaptations when exercise is reduced or stopped.

 • Short-term detraining (≤4 weeks): Minor reductions in cardiovascular and muscular endurance.